ilnehc96/HKU-DASC7606-A2/README.md

 python main.py --train_file dataset/train.json --predict_file dataset/valid.json --model_type bert --model_name_or_path bert-base-uncased  --output_dir output/ --version_2_with_negative --do_train --do_eval  --do_lower_case --overwrite_output --save_steps 0
 ```

 Ps.
 Note that we are using SQuAD version 2.0, `--version_2_with_negative` argument is necessary.
+Please find descriptions and functions of arguments in the script.

 #### Evaluation